 Here’s the basic breakdown:

-Where to Look for a Real Estate Agent
+Where to Look for an Agent

-Regional or regional real estate association websites.
+Regional or local property association websites.

-For sale check in your neighborhood.
+For sale signs in your neighborhood.

 Concerns to Ask an Agent